Seattle Anesthesia Errors Lawyer

 • How long do I have to file a birth injury lawsuit?

-You have either three years from the date that the injury was sustained or one year after you discovered your injury was caused by negligence, whichever is later.
+You have either three years from when the injury was sustained or one year from when you discovered that the injury could be attributed to medical negligence.

 • Are there any caps on the compensation I can receive in a birth injury case?